 What Scripture teaches is that oftentimes we will suffer because we are believers.
 Jesus told us to expect persecution if we follow him (Matt.
 24:9).
 We are told the world will hate us (John 15:18-19).
-Here, we see that Job was singled out not because he was living a life of debauchery, but because he was serving the Lord like no one else on earth.
-From the very beginning of the book, we are told Job “was blameless and upright, one who feared God and turned away from evil.”
+Here, we see that Job was singled out not because he was living a life of debauchery but because he was serving the Lord like no one else on earth.
+From the very beginning of the book, we are told Job “Was blameless and upright, one who feared God and turned away from evil.”
 Even the Lord tells Satan, “Have you considered my servant Job, that there is none like him on the earth, a blameless and upright man, who fears God and turns away from evil?”
 That’s pretty high praise from the Lord, who sees every thought and intent of the heart.
 Yet, we see that living for the Lord in this way didn’t keep suffering from Job’s life.

 We May Not Understand Our Suffering

 Job’s friends thought they knew.
-Their flawed theology taught them that if someone goes through the kind of suffering that Job had gone through, then clearly it was because of some hidden sin.
+Their flawed theology taught them that if someone goes through the kind of suffering that Job had gone through, it was clearly because of some hidden sin.
 For them, it was simple, if you act right, then there will be no major suffering, so if you are suffering, you must be in sin.
 While Job never claimed perfection, he adamantly defended himself against these accusations.
 Later, the Lord rebuked Job’s friends for their words.

-The book of Job teaches us that one who’s following the Lord may go through a very difficult time.
+The book of Job teaches us that one following the Lord may go through a difficult time.
 Is it possible to go through difficulty as a consequence of sin?
 Absolutely, we can make foolish decisions that lead to hardship.
 Does that mean that every difficult situation is because of our sin or something we can explain?
 No.

 We Can Trust God Even When We Don’t Understand Our Suffering